Farama-Foundation/AutoROM/README.md

 pip install autorom
 AutoROM
 ```
+>> IMPORTANT: We do not have official support for Windows.
+However, if you are on Windows and encounter a DLL import error, you may need to install [OpenSSL v1.1.1S](https://slproweb.com/products/Win32OpenSSL.html).

 To specify a specific installation directory for your ROMs, use the `--install-dir` command line flag.
 ```